zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### Bot Signatures Update

 Starting with NGINX App Protect WAF release 4.5, the bot signatures will be included in the `app-protect-compiler` package for all the Operating System (OS).
 Bot signatures will be included in the file `included_bot_signatures`, which is located at the following path: /opt/app-protect/var/update_files/included_bot_signatures.
-This file will include an up-to-date list of all the bot signatures that have been included.
+This file will contain an up-to-date list of all the bot signatures that have been included.

 #### List of Trusted Bots